Dancer Sarah-Jane Measor makes her professional choreographic debut with Menlowe Ballet

 Dancer Sarah-Jane Measor wears two hats in Menlo Park.
 She’s director of the Menlo Park Academy of Dance and Associate Artistic Director of the Menlowe Ballet.
-Now, she’s donning a second hat in the world of dance as well, making her professional choreographic debut with Portraits, part of Menlowe’s fall production, Tribute!, which runs November 3, 5 and 6, and includes three other ballets.
+Now, she’s donning a third hat in the world of dance, making her professional choreographic debut with Portraits, part of Menlowe’s fall production, Tribute!, which runs November 3, 5 and 6, and includes three other ballets.
 Tickets are available online (30% off on Thursday and Saturday evening performances).

 Growing up in England, Sarah-Jane started dancing at age four when her parents enrolled her in ballet because she was so shy she found it difficult to talk to anyone.
 “I was in heaven,” she laughs, “because you can’t talk in class or during a performance!”